Ionic Mobile App Security Made Easy

 Taking those best practices into consideration, here are four viable single sign-on implementation options for hybrid mobile apps.

 - Provider SDKs: If you are running a pure native app, then the SSO provider should have some official app security solutions available.

 - Cordova or Capacitor Community Plugins: You can use open-source resources like Cordova or Capacitor, but they are not without risks.
 Given they are maintained by volunteer contributors, they may not always stay up to date with best practices and could have unknown security vulnerabilities.

 - Roll-Your-Own SSO Solution: You could develop your own solution by following OAuth2.0 or OpenID Connect specifications.
-However, this approach involves the most amount of work and given how challenging mobile security can be, it's easy to make a mistake that can compromise user data.
+However, this approach involves the most amount of work and given how challenging mobile app security can be, it's easy to make a mistake that can compromise user data.

 Ionic’s Auth Connect

-The fourth SSO option is Auth Connect, a single API that works across providers like Auth0, AWS Cognito, Azure, Ping Identity, and Okta.
+The fourth SSO security option is Auth Connect, a single API that works across providers like Auth0, AWS Cognito, Azure, Ping Identity, and Okta.
 It leverages both native system Web View components for added app security and shared cookie storage for an optimal user experience.
 This is the best SSO solution for enterprise and native apps.

 Biometric authentication and token storage